mikesmullin/async2/README.md

 It really makes you wonder: how long have you needed a good flow control library, and not known it?

-Look familiar to any jQuery.ajax() developers?
+Exhibit A: Look familiar to any jQuery.ajax() developers?

 ```coffeescript
 called = false